 The aircraft are then transferred on their own wheels to a large area called Station 30, where four jetliners can be accommodated simultaneously, side-by-side.
 This is where systems are connected and tested, with ground mechanics conducting some 85 system validations.
 The mechanics go from aircraft-to-aircraft in the Station 30 area, rather than having the aircraft move to different positions.

 Completed A330/A340s are then moved outside of the final assembly hanger, where fuel and pressurisation systems are tested.
 Final operations in the assembly process include installation of engines and the cabin interior; painting; engine run-up and flight testing, followed by aircraft acceptance and delivery.

 Toulouse also is the home to Airbus’ A380 assembly line – a massive 490 metre-long by 250-metre facility that provides 150,000 square metres of assembly area for the flagship double-deck jetliner.

-    The newest Airbus final assembly line is now taking shape at Toulouse for the A350 XWB.
-Conceived with eco-efficiency in mind, this 74,000-square metre factory will house the initial stages of final assembly for the A350 XWB, involving the join-up of fuselage and wings.
-A streamlined aircraft assembly process for the A350 will allow teams to work in parallel, reducing the time from start of final assembly to aircraft delivery by 30 per cent.
+The newest Airbus final assembly line, located in Toulouse, builds the A350 XWB.
+Conceived with eco-efficiency in mind, this 74,000-square metre factory houses the initial stages of final assembly for the A350 XWB, involving the join-up of fuselage and wings.
+A streamlined aircraft assembly process for the A350 allows teams to work in parallel, reducing the time from start of final assembly to aircraft delivery by 30 per cent.
 Aircraft testing and cabin equipping then will be completed in the nearby A330/340 facility.